Compare Mortgage Rates

-Interest rates are impacted by a borrower’s credit score, loan term, mortgage program and a series of market factors that are outside of the lender’s control.
+Mortgage rates are impacted by a borrower’s credit score, the loan term, the mortgage program and a series of other market factors that are outside of the lender’s control.

-Mortgage rates are determined by Mortgage Backed Securities (MBS).
-MBS is a bond that trades on the wall street every day.
-If the demand for MBS is more, the price goes up, and mortgage rates go down.
-If the demand is less, then the inverse happens and the rates go up.
+Mortgage rates are inversely tied to the value of Mortgage Backed Securities (MBS), which are bonds that are traded on wall street.
+When the demand for MBS goes up and their price goes up, mortgage rates go down.
+When the demand for MBS drops, mortgage rates go up.

-The price of MBS gets determined by many factors but most important is the macro economic news.
-Better economic news, means good news for the stock market and bad news for bonds.
-Bottom line- better economic news is bad for mortgage rates.
+The price of Mortgage Backed Securities is determined by many factors, but generally the most important is macro economic news.
+Better economic news, generally means good news for the stock market and bad news for the bond market.
+In general better economic news results in higher mortgage rates.

 What is the difference between interest rate and APR?

-The APR is designed to represent the “true cost of a loan” to the borrower, expressed in the form of a yearly rate to prevent lenders from “hiding” fees and up-front costs behind low advertised rates.
+The Annual Percentage Rate (APR) is designed to represent the “true cost of the loan” to the borrower, in order to prevent lenders from “hiding” fees and up-front costs behind low advertised interest rates.